zioCristia/esp-energy-monitor-v1/README.md

 Of course, if you'd want just one ct sensor and you should use 2x 10k ohm resistors, 75ohm resistor and 10uF capacitor less from the components.
 I'm planning to make a version with the normal jack connector directly soldered in the pcb.

+You can find some links of the components in the following [link](https://docs.google.com/spreadsheets/d/1uGH7hN6ZSQ5MoKFjuWFCn1lEjyLJ1oxg2DWpdToigKc/edit?usp=sharing).

 # Software
 The software used is EspHome in order to integrate the sensor with my HomeAssistant server but you may as well use another software to your liking.